castellanos-dev/jwt-allauth/docs/source/admin_managed_registration.rst

 ---------------------------

 - The verification GET confirms the email in admin-managed mode and issues a one-time token, then redirects to the password set UI.
+- The verification link allows multiple accesses (e.g. by email scanners) and is only invalidated once the password is successfully set.
+- The verification link validity is determined by ``ACCOUNT_EMAIL_CONFIRMATION_EXPIRE_DAYS`` (default: 3 days).
 - The set-password endpoint does not alter email verification status.

 Email templates